MovingBlocks/TempDoc/Terasology?-Why-not-just-use-Minecraft,-whats-the-beef?.md

 you can go `./gradlew fetchModuleModuleName` if you want the source of an existing module instead.

-you can then do `./gradlew idea` if you prefer using an idea, specifically the idea one, or `./gradlew eclipse` for the eclipse one.
+you can then do `./gradlew idea` if you prefer using an IDE, specifically the idea one, or `./gradlew eclipse` for the eclipse IDE.

 Unless you want to just manually create all the folders and files for a module, and place it in your module folder.

+___

 textures can be placed in ModuleName/assets/blockTiles/auto